Mónica Gutiérrez

 Clara Mónica Gutiérrez (born 8 March 1955), is an Argentine journalist.

 Career

-Mónica Gutiérrez made her debut on Rosario television while still an adolescent in the 1970s.
+Mónica Gutiérrez made her debut on Rosario television while still a teenager in the 1970s.
 She holds a degree in Social Communication Sciences.
 During Argentina's last military dictatorship, she was the presenter of the news shows 60 minutos and Informe Uno, both on ATC.
 With the advent of democracy she remained with ATC, hosting Veintiocho millones, Treinta millones, Noticiero nacional, and the talk show Veinte mujeres.
 On cable television she hosted Treinta y nueve semanas y media and Las manos en la masa.
 She is currently the presenter of América noticias segunda edición together with Guillermo Andino on América TV.